Fountain Street Church: After Wishart

 Littefair's high-water mark came when friend and member Philip Buchen brought him to Washington, D.C. to give advice on whether President Gerald Ford should pardon President Richard Nixon.
-Though himself a social liberal, Littlefair defended the action publicly, despite strong feelings in the church that doing so was wrong.
+Though he was a social liberal, Littlefair defended the action publicly despite strong feelings in the church that doing so was wrong.
 One lasting effect was the impact of his friend Joseph Campbell.
 Returning several times over the years, his theories echoed those of Littefair and deeply affected many members' own spiritual life.

 Littefair retired in 1980.
 In 1982, the church selected David O. Rankin of the Unitarian Universalist Congregation of Atlanta to serve it, which he did for 16 years until his retirement.
 During that time, Rankin penned "Ten Things Commonly Believed Among Us", which continues to be widely used by the Unitarian Universalist Association as well as Fountain Street Church.
 Rankin was also a regular contributor to American Rabbi magazine and well known in Unitarian circles, serving major churches in San Francisco and Indianapolis prior to coming to Grand Rapids.

 Duncan Littlefair, meanwhile, remained active in the congregation, helping to choose Rankin's successor, Brent Smith, who, during his brief tenure, adapted FSC to the Internet age and rebuilt the church's organ.
 Differences over leadership and finances led to Smith's departure less than two years after his arrival.

 Littlefair died in January 2004, at the age of 91.
 The following fall, Fountain Street Church selected Weldon Frederick Wooden to serve as their Senior Minister.
 Wooden, too, was a graduate of the University of Chicago Divinity School, making Rankin the only Senior Minister not to have studied under their auspices.
 He also continued the tradition of senior clergy who are from or connected to Unitarian Universalism, serving 11 years at the UU Congregational Society in Brooklyn New York, following service in Texas and Massachusetts.

 Wooden, in fact, shares characteristics of his predecessors.
 Like Wishart, he had served on the East Coast before coming to FSC.
 Like McGorrill, he arrived at a time of economic uncertainty in the area.
 Like Littlefair, he had never before served a large church.
 Like Rankin, he was more a writer and thinker than an organizer.
 Like Smith, he knew that 21st-century churches needed to adapt to advancements in technology and media.

 In August 2010, the church was defaced with piles of feces at the entrances along with conservative Christian literature.
 The incident was not reported to the police.
 The church's "Peace Pole" in support of diversity had also been knocked down several times and now is anchored in concrete.